isomerpages/moe-frontierpri/_curriculum/ICT/Digital Lifeskills Programme (DLP).md

 </tr>
 </tbody>
 </table>
-<p>As we move towards a being a Smart Nation, we are working towards collaboration with various departments such as Digital Media in Art or Coding in Maker Education for our ALP.
+<p style="text-align: justify;">As we move towards a being a Smart Nation, we are working towards collaboration with various departments such as Digital Media in Art or Coding in Maker Education for our ALP.
 Despite the recent pandemic, we have not deterred in our efforts.
 We have changed the way we carried out our coding programme for the upper primary students.
 Moreover, we have been conducting the P5 coding programme completely online!
 Students get to learn coding via Zoom at the convenience of being in their own homes.
 Similarly, our P6 coding programme has also gone through a change in its format by having a combination of both online and face-to-face lessons.</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>